 DPM’s research has been supported by diverse sponsors in different countries.
 For example, DPM has received numerous grants from federal (e.g., NSF in the US, NSERC and SSHRC in Canada, and KAIA in Korea) and state agencies (e.g., MEDC).
 At the same time, DPM’s research has been strongly supported by industry partners including TOYOTA, Liberty Mutual Group, Construction Industry Institute, Barton Malow, Turner, Skanska, Shade, Dee Cramer, Granger Construction, Toebe Construction, etc. Such diverse sponsorships allow DPM to pursue fundamental research on basic science and engineering, which can be widely applied to real world problems, thereby achieving balanced contributions to theories and practices.
 DPM also strongly pursues entrepreneurship.
 A spin-off company from DPM is very active in commercialization.

-Below is our recent project video, which aims to improve older adults’ mobility and (2) construction workers’ safety, with wearable biosensors.
+Below are our recent projects’ videos, which aim to improve (1) older adults’ mobility and (2) construction workers’ safety, with wearable biosensors.